-VI.
-EXPLORING EMPLOYMENT AND UNEMPLOYMENT CHARACTERISTICS-SOME PROBIT REGRESSION RESULTS
+VII EXPLORING EMPLOYMENT AND UNEMPLOYMENT CHARACTERISTICS - SOME PROBIT REGRESSION RESULTS

-So far, what we have attempted to do is to explore bivariate associations between employment status or earnings, on the one hand, and a host of variables of interest, on the other, with the latter pertaining to individual characteristics (e.g., age, gender, examination results at different levels, education, type of school attended), family characteristics (parents' education, income, land-ownership), and locational characteristics (e.g., rural/urban).
+So far, what we have attempted to do is to explore bivariate associations between employment status or earnings, on the one hand, and a host of variables of interest, on the other with the latter pertaining to (a) individual characteristics (e.g. age, gender, examination results at different levels, education, type of school attended), family characteristics (parents' education, income, land-ownership), and locational characteristics (e.g. rural/urban).

-Given that the dependent variable, we are most concerned with here is the employment/unemployment status (that takes on discrete values of 1 and 0)) and that most predictor variables obtained from the online survey are category variables, a probit or logit regression model could be used.
+Given that the dependent variable we are most concerned with here is the employment/ unemployment status (that takes on discrete values of 1 and 0)) and that most predictor variables obtained from the online survey are category variables, a probit or logit regression model could be used.
 We have opted for the use of probit models although either would serve the purpose equally well.

 Two other labour-market related dependent variables were also explored separately, namely unemployment duration and salary levels.
-Both of these were specified as "high=1, otherwise=0" and "low=1, otherwise=0".
-For unemployment duration, "high" refers to a duration of more than 24 months and "low" refers to a duration of fewer than 6 months.
-For salary levels, "high" refers to a salary of more than BDT 40,000 per month, while "low" refers to a salary level of BDT 10,000 or less per month.
+Both of these were specified as 'high=1, otherwise=0' and 'low=1, otherwise=0'.
+For unemployment duration, 'high' refers to duration of more than 24 months and 'low' refers to duration of less than 6 months.
+For salary levels, 'high' refers to a salary of more than BDT40,000 per month while 'low' refers to a salary level of BDT10000 or less, per month.

-Explanatory variables for all models relate to individual (age, gender, grades, education level, subjects studied, etc.), location (current location, permanent address), school type (public/private) and family socio-economic variables (parents' education, land, family income per month, family size).
-Except for age and family size, all explanatory variables are factor variables and assumed to be exogenous.
+Explanatory Variables for all models relate to individual (age, gender, grades, education level, subjects studied, etc.), location (current location, permanent address), school type (public/private) and family socio-economic variables (parents' education, land, family income per month, family size).
+Except for age and family size, all explanatory variables are factor variables, and assumed to be exogenous.21